 As I stood at the stern railing, watching the white water churning as the propellers thrust us forward, I contemplated what lay ahead and how things transpired that we should be involved on this mission.
 This was not the heroic wartime missions that the previous generation of my family experienced in these waters, this was a mission of mercy to the countless people in these remote areas who lived very much a third world existence .
 These people etched out their lives in jungle villages dotted along the muddy riverbanks of the vast inland river systems in this area.
 Health and medical care is very limited in this region and prior to this service being instigated a few years earlier, the prospect of getting some sort of basic medical help was usually at the end of a 24hr canoe paddle or not at all.

-Some 7yrs earlier this NZ-based ship had arrived in our hometown of Southport on the Gold Coast and was operated by a group called YWAM Medical Ships, a nondenominational Christian organisation.
+Some 7yrs earlier this NZ-based ship (now replaced with amore modern one) had arrived in our hometown of Southport on the Gold Coast.
+It was operated by a group called YWAM Medical Ships, a nondenominational Christian organisation.
 The group visited a number of local Australian schools, organisations and churches and invited people to come aboard and come on board with this unique operation.
 We took up the opportunity to see the ship and hear about their mission.

 On this occasion however, I was operating a solo dental practice and had three teenage daughters and didn’t feel the time was right for me to be involved other than becoming a financial supporter.
 Roll forward seven years, all daughters married and retirement now actuated, the ship made another visit to our city and my enthusiasm was stirred once again.
 Stationed now in Townsville with new owners, YWAM Australia, the ship was no longer servicing Fiji but our northern neighbour Papua.
 A boyhood fascination of Papua and a love for anything nautical and a strong desire to use my skills to share God’s love with these people, prompted me to submit applications for both my wife and myself to get involved in an upcoming outreach.
 Paperwork, injections, airfares sorted, time passed quickly and before long the wheels of our flight had touched on the tarmac of Port Moresby airport.